yannprogit/e-bakery/README.md

         - add a buy
         - get its buy
         - update its buy (status and validation)
-        - delete buy (if the status is "cart")
+        - delete its buy (if the status is "cart")
     - /customers:
         - get its account
         - update its account